annaweronica/european-news-service/README.md

 **JS Hint**<br>
 - Metrics:

->There are 9 functions in this file.<br>
+There are 9 functions in this file.<br>
->Function with the largest signature take 2 arguments, while the median is 0.<br>
+Function with the largest signature take 2 arguments, while the median is 0.<br>
->Largest function has 21 statements in it, while the median is 4.<br>
+Largest function has 21 statements in it, while the median is 4.<br>
->The most complex function has a cyclomatic complexity value of 5 while the median is 1.
+The most complex function has a cyclomatic complexity value of 5 while the median is 1.<br>

->Two unused variables:
+Two unused variables:
->	- latestNews
+	- latestNews
->	- news_query<br>
+	- news_query<br>

->There are called in HTML.
+There are called in HTML.<br>

 <h2>Manual Testing</h2>